-Do I think I'd ever do such a marketing campaign?
-I really don't know.
-I'm not one to rule it completely out, but it feels less than genuine to me.
-My husband who has been a art consultant in the advertising fields for many years isn't as bothered by this as I am.
+Do I think I’d ever do such a marketing campaign?
+I really don’t know.
+I’m not one to rule it completely out, but it feels less than genuine to me.
+My husband who has been an art consultant in the advertising fields for many years isn’t as bothered by this as I am.

 So, my question to you readers and writers out there: What do you think?
 Was this good marketing?
 Or is this a turn-off?
 Speak up readers, what do you think?